CYP Eating Disorder Service: RFL

 Referral methods: Email

-Complete the CAMHS Eating Disorders Referral - Royal Free form and send to rf-tr.camhsreferrals@nhs.net
+Complete the CAMHS Eating Disorders Referral - Royal Free and send to rf-tr.camhsreferrals@nhs.net

 Where to find the form